Last Updated on January 6th, 2020

 And researchers have also investigated continuous low-dose treatment of rosacea with Accutane, giving patients just 0.03 mg of Accutane per day (about 1/16 of the regular dose).
 This tiny amount of Accutane did not cause side effects but did lead to significant improvement in quality of life for most of the patients in a preliminary small-scale study.

 The simple fact is that only you and your doctor can determine whether Accutane is likely to help your rosacea symptoms.
 Ask your doctor about low-dose Accutane treatment, and make sure you inquire about reducing medication costs by the very simple method of pill-splitting (which should be done by the pharmacist at the pharmacy following the orders of the prescription, not at home).
-Even if the FDA does not approve Accutane for your form of rosacea, you and your doctor may be able to work out effective and affordable off-label use of the medication if the doctor believes it may work for you.
+Even if the FDA does not approve Accutane for your form of rosacea, you and your doctor may be able to work out effective and affordable off-label use of the medication or otherform of acne treatment if the doctor believes it may work for you.